jeog/TDAmeritradeAPI/README_STREAMING.md

 ```

-The C++ methods take a single subscription object or a vector of different ones and returns the success/failure state of each subscription in the order they were passed.
+The C++ methods take a single subscription object or a vector of different ones and return the success/failure state of each subscription in the order they were passed.
 Other errors result in a ```StreamingException```.

-The Python method takes 1 or more subscription objects, returning a list of bools to indicate success/failure of each.
+The Python method takes one or more subscription objects, returning a list of bools to indicate success/failure of each.
 Other errors result in a ```clib.CLibException```.

 The C method takes an array of subscription proxy objects (cast to their generic 'base' type pointer) and returns the success/failure state of each subscription in a 'results_buffer'
 array.
 This int array must be allocated by the caller to at least the size of the 'subs' array, or the arg can be set to NULL to ignore results.